-- Postal address: Ministerial Support & Official Correspondence, Land Information New Zealand, PO Box 5501, Wellington 6145
+- Postal address: Ministerial Support & Official Correspondence, Toitū Te Whenua Land Information New Zealand, PO Box 5501, Wellington 6145

-You can make a request by phone or in writing.
-We prefer you making your request by email or letter to ensure we clearly understand the information or documentation you are seeking.
+We prefer requests by email or letter to ensure we understand what information or documentation you want.

 We need to know: